 Here's the ultimate guide on things to do with kids in Singapore.

-Gardens, Playgrounds and Outdoor Activities
+Gardens, Playgrounds and Outdoor Activities in Singapore

 There are so many free and cheap things to do with kids in Singapore, that gardens and outdoor playgrounds are a great place to start.
 I find even playground hopping between HDB playgrounds keeps things interesting for the kids.
 When it comes to Singapore's best playgrounds, here are our favourites.